 The latest round of attacks struck Capital One Financial Corp., BB&T Corp. and HSBC Bank USA.
 In each case, the companies’ websites were taken down by denial-of-service attacks, in which hackers targeted the sites with such high volumes of traffic that the networks crashed under the load, according to the Defense Department.

 The attacks drew a rebuke from Defense Secretary Leon Panetta, who warned that this kind of activity poses a serious threat to U.S. national security.
-The wave of website attacks is especially concerning due to the unprecedented “scale and speed” with which the denial-of service attacks have been carried out, Panetta said.
+The wave of website attacks is especially concerning due to the unprecedented “scale and speed” with which the denial-of service attacks have been carried out.

 “Such a destructive cyber terrorist attack could paralyze the nation,” Panetta said in a recent speech in New York.
 “Potential aggressors should be aware that the United States has the capacity to locate them and hold them accountable for actions that harm America or its interests.”